MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 Search terms must meet the following requirements.

 *   You may enter search terms to use up to a maximum of 21 words.
-Whether used as single words, phrases, or a combination of both, you are only allowed a maximum of 21 words.
+Whether used as single words, phrases, or a combination of both, you're only allowed a maximum of 21 words.
 *   Up to a maximum of seven search terms – single word or phrases.
 Each search term has a character limit of 30 characters.